bbartling/OptimalStartStopHvac/README.md

 ## aso-pseudo-code
 This repository explores versatile algorithms for Automated Supervisory Optimization (ASO), designed for implementation through IoT to enhance HVAC system performance in smart building environments.
-Each pseudo code folder has simulation to run in Python, JavaScript, and Java versions of the algorithm.
+Each pseudo code folder has simulation to run in Python and JavaScript versions of the algorithm.

+## Implement on the BAS
+- Reduce equipment runtime via BAS schedules
+- PID tuning or hunting issues found in controls

+## ASO

 - [ ] **[Optimal Start/Stop](https://github.com/bbartling/aso-pseudo-code/tree/develop/OptimalStartStop)**
-   [ ] Based on PNNL research Model 3 from paper.
+   [x] Based on PNNL research Model 3 from paper.
       - Work in progress.
       - Adaptive `learning-algorithm` that tunes itself.
+   - Recovery Time Analytics:
+      - A script designed to calculate the time (in minutes) required for a temperature sensor to reach the zone temperature setpoint.
+This metric is integral to Optimal Start calculations.
+      - Status:
+         - [x] Winter time morning warm up in Python version completed.
+         - [ ] Winter time morning warm up in SQL version for Grafana pending.
+         - [x] Summertime time morning cooldown in Python version completed.
+         - [ ] Summertime time morning cooldown in SQL version for Grafana pending.
-   [ ] Recovery Time Per Degree.
+   [x] Recovery Time Per Degree.
       - Traditional Non-Adaptive Optimal Start or Stop.
       - Requires manual set of degree per hour of temperature recovery rates.